YungLazy/DSPP_Data-Science-Portfolio/README.md

 ## Project 1
 ### Customer Analysis - Used for Data Science Professional Practice Summative Assessment
-The full notebook for this assessment can be found in the files named 'Customer Analysis.pynb'.
+The full notebook for this assessment can be found in the files named 'Customer Analysis.ipynb'.